WICG/view-transitions/nested-explainer.md

 # Explainer: Nested View Transition Groups

 # Overview
-[view transitions](https://www.w3.org/TR/css-view-transitions-1/) work by generating a pseudo-element tree representing groups of the captured old state & the live new state of a transition.
+The [View Transitions](https://www.w3.org/TR/css-view-transitions-1/) API works by generating a pseudo-element tree representing groups of the captured old state & the live new state of a transition.
-In its current form, the generated tree is "flat" - the original hierarchy in the DOM is lost, and all the captured groups are siblings under a single `::view-transition` pseudo-element.
+By default, the generated tree is "flat" - the original hierarchy in the DOM is lost, and all the captured groups are siblings under a single `::view-transition` pseudo-element.

 This is sufficient for many use cases, but not for all.
 Some CSS features rely on the nested nature of the DOM tree.
 To name a few:
 * Clipping (`overflow`, `clip-path`, `border-radius`) applies to the whole tree rather than to each element individually.